-a writer and suicide loss survivor.
-I write words of hope and heart to help you through hard times.
+A writer and suicide loss survivor, I write words of hope and heart to help you through the hardest times.
 From poetry to practices, it’s all love.
 Take what you need.
 Even if life’s pretty good these days, there’s something here for you.

-If you want to do more than just make it through, get my Hope Letters.
-It’s the best kind of email.
-The kind that keeps you going, whether your life feels like a mess or a miracle today.
+But if you want to do more than just make it through, get my Hope Letters.
+It’s the kind of email that keeps you going, whether your life feels like a mess or a miracle today.